 Increase in the value of the property

-Architectural rehabilitation can increase the value of a property, especially if it is a historic building or located in an area of high heritage value.
-A restored building that retains its original character can be more attractive to buyers or tenants looking for a space with character and history.
+Architectural rehabilitation can increase the value of a property, especially if it is a historic building or located in an area with high heritage value.
+A restored building that retains its original character can be more attractive to buyers or tenants looking for a space with personality and history.

 Flexibility in design

-Another important benefit of retrofitting is design flexibility.
-While older structures may have limitations in terms of their original configuration, rehabilitation allows the interior space to be modernised while preserving the exterior, offering a combination of the best of both worlds: modern functionality and traditional aesthetics.
+Another important benefit of rehabilitation is design flexibility.
+While older structures may have limitations in terms of their original configuration, rehabilitation allows for modernizing the interior space while preserving the exterior, offering a combination of the best of both worlds: modern functionality and traditional aesthetics.

 Adaptation to new uses